Sayrarh/Ethernaut-Challenge-exploting-with-foundry/README.md

 ### Challenge 7: Force
 The goal of this level is to make the balance of the contract greater than zero.

+### Challenge 8:
+Unlock the vault to pass the level!